isomerpages/moe-sgs/pages/FAQs.md

 <h5>Special Programmes</h5>
 <p><strong>What is your Applied Learning Programme (ALP)?</strong>
 </p>
-<p>In line with our vision of nuturing SGSians as ‘Learning with Grit, Leaders
+<p>In line with our vision of nurturing SGSians as ‘Learning with Grit, Leaders
-with Heart’, our Applied Learning Programme (ALP), entitled “Researching Society through Media Literacy” focuses on equipping our students with necessary media communication skills to think critically and deeply about society issues.
-Over the three-year programme, students progressively hone competencies such as media literacy, critical thinking and media creations skills to facilitate their research and present their findings.</p>
+with Heart’, our Applied Learning Programme (ALP), entitled “Researching Society through Media Literacy” focuses on equipping our students with necessary information skills to think critically and deeply about society issues.
+Over the three-year programme, students progressively hone competencies such as evaluating digital information with discernment, critical and inventing thinking, communication and collaborative skills to facilitate their research and present their findings.</p>
 <p>Through the ALP, our students grow in confidence as they learn to manage
 an independent project, effectively work with others and present their research through different mediums.
-At the end of the project, there is the ALP Celebrations, where students share their research and solutions to societal issues with the SGSians family.</p>
+At the end of the project, there is the ALP Celebrations, where students share their research and solutions to societal issues with the SGSians family and the community.</p>
+<p></p>
 <p>For more information on ALP, please refer to: <a href="https://www.sgs.moe.edu.sg/instructional-programmes/alp/" rel="noopener noreferrer nofollow" target="_blank">https://www.sgs.moe.edu.sg/instructional-programmes/alp/</a>
 </p>
 <p><strong>Will there be opportunities for my child to develop leadership skills?
 What is your Learning for Life Programme (LLP)?</strong>